The Sampler Collection

 This collection honors and celebrates the enormous legacy of the thousands of samplers (made by girls) still in existence in the United States and in England.
 There is nothing comparable for boys.

 We don’t know the history of women, especially girls.
 I emigrated to the US from England when I was ten, and I knew nothing about American history.
 (A revolution?
-We had never learned about that in England.
+I had never learned about that in England.
 I thought the British had given this upstart colony away.)
 I wanted to understand America, my new country - but wars, men in wigs signing documents, tea in the harbor - where were the girls in our past?
 Invisible in our way of approaching history.

 And then the Internet transformed the ability to find information.
 Now I research every sampler before I buy it and in most cases do a deep exploration of the sampler maker, her family, her town, her school, and what was happening around her politically and socially.
 I always become completely absorbed in discovery and stay up way too late researching.
 History unfolds before me.
 Connections happen.
 Surprising things turn up!